pnp/blog/content/post/how-to-use-microsoft-teams-app-templates.md

 for installing an app.
 With sideloading you can upload the app to you or your team.
 App is not available for anyone else in your tenant.
-To sideload an app open "Apps" in bottom left corner on Teams client, click "*Upload a custom app*" and select "*Upload for me or my teams*".
+To sideload an app open "Apps" in bottom left corner on Teams client, select "*Upload a custom app*" and select "*Upload for me or my teams*".
 If the option is not available for you, sideloading is disabled.
 Configure the app and you're done.